BELGRAVIA | Barn conversion with a walnut kitchen

 Gemma and Kurt bought their 15th century barn and renovated their entire property, including the kitchen.
 When picking a design and style they needed to balance reflecting the history of the property with the contemporary twist they wanted.
-They were also keen to have walnut features throughout the design; hence the Davonport Belgravia collection was the perfect choice.
+They were also keen to have walnut features throughout the design; hence the Davonport Belgravia style was the perfect choice.

 The Belgravia’s in-frame cabinetry gave a classic feel whilst the flooring and appliances provided a modern edge.
 The whole design of the kitchen was made to fit perfectly with Gemma and Kurt’s lifestyle.

 “I wanted as much storage as possible – I think you can never really have enough – and spice racks on my larder door as I do a lot of spice cooking, ” says Gemma.
 As someone who loves to entertain, she knew the appliances she wanted in her kitchen; “I knew from the start that I wanted a Wolf oven and steam oven, while Kurt had his heart set on a Sub-Zero fridge-freezer and wine storage unit”.

 Gemma and Kurt also had a seating area designed to further increase the ability to entertain in their new kitchen.
 Davonport designed and made a curved, deep buttoned leather bench seat with additional seating in the form of chairs around a beautiful bespoke dining table.

 The Sub-Zero wine storage unit was placed next to this seating area in order to allow easy access to without interfering with the working of the kitchen itself.
 Touches like this, which make the whole space work better together, are key to bespoke kitchen design.
 The room had been designed not only as a functional kitchen, but also as a beautiful space to socialise and entertain in, and since having the kitchen fitted Gemma and Kurt have hosted a party for 100 guests.